DrSiemer/CodeMerger/README.md

         - **Paste**: Opens the "Paste Changes" window.
 If you hold **Ctrl** while clicking, it will immediately apply the changes from your clipboard without opening the window (unless new files need to be created).
     - The panel is colored with your project's assigned color.
     - A warning icon will appear in the move bar if new files are found.
+        - **Click** the icon to restore the main window and open the file manager.
+        - **Ctrl-click** the icon to immediately add all new files to the merge list.
     - Double-click the move bar or use the close button to exit compact mode and restore the main window.